-How to block the usage of the free version in the Corporate network
+How to block the usage of the free version in the corporate network

-To block the usage of the free TeamViewer version in your Corporate network, you need to make sure that you deploy the TeamViewer registry settings within your company to all devices which are not supposed to have TeamViewer running/installed on their devices.
+To block the usage of the free TeamViewer version in your Corporate network, you need to make sure that you deploy the TeamViewer registry settings within your company to all devices that are not supposed to have TeamViewer running/installed on their devices.
 Please make sure that the following settings are deployed: